 Class 2

-double-twisted mesh shall be manufactured from the same type of galvanized steel wire as Class 1 with an additional polymer coating extruded onto the galvanized steel wire.
+Double-twisted mesh shall be manufactured from the same type of galvanized steel wire as Class 1 with an additional polymer coating extruded onto the galvanized steel wire.

-Gabions revet mattresses, sack gabions, and facia units of reinforced soil structure shall be manufactured with all components mechanically connected at the production facility with the exception of the mattress lid which is produced separately from the base.
+Gabion revet mattresses, sack gabions, and facia units of reinforced soil structure shall be manufactured with all components mechanically connected at the production facility with the exception of the mattress lid which is produced separately from the base.
 All gabions, revet mattresses, rock fall netting, sack gabions and facia units of reinforced soil structure shall be supplied in the collapsed form, either folded and bundled or rolled for shipping.

 Lacing wire and stiffeners shall be made of wire having the same coating material as the double-twisted wire mesh furnished on the order and conforming to IS 4826 or IS 12753 (heavy coated).